us-amlr/cs-phoc/README.md

 ## Data

+If using the data, please cite as TODO.
 Interested parties can access the CS-PHOC dataset in two ways:

 - Access Darwin Core compliant event and occurrence tables through SCAR Antarctic Biodiversity Portal (recommended; www.biodiversity.aq): in progress